top of page

 Working for Cabell County 911 is more than just a job; it’s a challenging and rewarding career that allows you to work with the latest technology, dedicated people, and the personal satisfaction that you make a difference in people’s lives.

-In order to become a Communicator with Cabell County 911, the applicant must have graduated from high school or successfully completed the GED course and have a demonstrated ability to multitask.
+In order to become a telecommunicator with Cabell County 911, the applicant must have graduated from high school or successfully completed the GED course and have a demonstrated ability to multi-task and work in a fast-paced environment.
 Experience dispatching law enforcement, fire and/or emergency medical services is desirable, but not required.

-Communicators (sometimes referred to as Dispatchers or Telecommunicators) have a primary responsibility to process calls by answering emergency, non-emergency, and administrative telephone calls, properly questioning callers utilizing nationally recognized protocol and local policies and procedures, to determine location and nature of emergencies while simultaneously entering the information into the computer aided dispatch (CAD) system.
+Telecommunicators (sometimes referred to as Dispatchers) have a primary responsibility to process calls by answering emergency, non-emergency, and administrative telephone calls, properly questioning callers utilizing nationally recognized protocol and local policies and procedures, to determine location and nature of emergencies while simultaneously entering the information into the computer aided dispatch (CAD) system.

-Newly appointed Communicators may be assigned to work any shift, including nights and a high percentage of weekends and holidays.
-All newly hired Communicators attend an intensive one week Communicator Training Academy.
-The academy consists of a comprehensive program designed to prepare new Communicators to handle the situations they will encounter “on the job”.
+Newly appointed telecommunicators may be assigned to work any shift, including nights and a high percentage of weekends and holidays.
+All newly hired telecommunicators attend an intensive two week training academy.
+The academy consists of a comprehensive program designed to prepare new telecommunicators to handle the situations they will encounter “on the job”.
 Internal operating procedures, crisis intervention, stress management and resource availability are only a few of the academy’s offerings.
-A 40-hour Emergency Telecommunicator Course is presented.
-New for 2013 this will also include certifications in Emergency Medical Dispatching, Fire Dispatching and Law Enforcement Dispatching.
+A 40-hour Emergency Telecommunicator Course and certifications in Emergency Medical Dispatching, Fire Dispatching and Law Enforcement Dispatching will also be completed.

-To be considered for employment you must complete an employment application, obtainable here on the website, complete the required written and typing testing with an acceptable score, interview and be able to pass a hearing and drug screening.
+To be considered for employment you must complete an employment application, obtainable here on the website, complete the pre-employment testing with an acceptable score, interview with our Interview Board and be able to pass a hearing and alcohol/drug screening.

 APPLICATIONS CAN BE EMAILED TO APPLY@CCERC911.ORG!